TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Check if we don't have some dump file on windows

 - Do we want to somehow let the user be able to rollback to older versions?
 	- How do we even do it?
 Build retention on appveyor?